 Something as simple as switching from an image, to a video may be enough to bring your ad results back to life.
 Remember, the best way to upgrade your ad copy is to consider what your customers are looking for and crafting your offer around their needs.

 Pro-tip: Lookalike audiences will generally give you a better click-through rate (CTR) and lower cost-per-click (CPC) versus more standard audience changes like behaviour & interest-based targeting.

-Remember, when you change your ad objective, don’t change any other variables.
-Use the same post ID to keep your social proof and measure the impact on your conversions.
+Remember, when you change your campaigns, use the same post ID to keep your social proof and measure the impact on your conversions.
 Changing just one feature at a time makes it easier to determine which elements make the biggest impact on your campaigns.

 Another excellent way to avoid ad fatigue is refreshing your offer to customers.
-Even a mild change can have a positive impact on ad fatigue.
+Even a small change can have a positive impact on ad fatigue.

-When it comes to changing your offer, the key to success is understanding your customers and what they want from you at each stage in their journey.
+When changing your offer, the key is understanding your customers and what they want from you at each stage in their journey.
 Maybe your current offer just isn’t compelling enough?
 If you’re offering free shipping for first-time customers, it might be time to offer a small discount instead?

 Don’t forget to keep track of the results that you get after you change your offer.
 Tracking the difference between your previous responses and your new ones will save you a lot of headaches.